alanhaugen/gameengine/report/report.md

 A point cloud consists of a large amount of x, y, z coordinates which can be rendered with APIs such as OpenGL and Vulkan.

-The Norwegian state has LiDAR data taken the entire country available at the website [https://hoydedata.no](https://hoydedata.no).
-The dataset used represents a geographical location known as Snøhetta (Kartverket 2016).
+The Norwegian state has made LiDAR data taken of the entire country available at the website [https://hoydedata.no](https://hoydedata.no).
+The dataset used represents a geographical location known as Snøhetta (Kartverket, 2016).
 See figure 1 and 2.

 ![Snøhetta 62,343036$^\circ$, 9,179474$^\circ$ as seen on the Kartverket website.](snøhetta_kartverket.png)

 ![Snøhetta 62,343036$^\circ$, 9,179474$^\circ$ as seen on Google Maps.](snøhetta_maps.png)

 The downloaded LiDAR data has been compressed with LAzip and has to be converted into point cloud data.
-After this, to visaulise the point cloud as a mesh, it needs to be converted via technique called regular triangulation (Nylund 2025 page 166).
+After this, to visualise the point cloud as a mesh, it needs to be converted via technique called regular triangulation (Nylund, 2025, page 166).
 Regular triangulation is a mesh with equal length between the vertices, making looking up data from the mesh trivial.
 See figure 3.

 ![Regular triangulation mesh (Dag 2025 page 168).](triang.png)

 # 2.1 Point cloud visualisation

-See figure 9 shows a visualisation of the point clouds rendered with a points pipeline in Vulkan.
-The points have been calculated with the accompanying Python script importlas.py.
+Figure 9 shows a visualisation of the point clouds rendered with a points pipeline in Vulkan.

 Table 1: An excerpt of the resulting importlas.py conversion of LiDAR data: